dortegadelv/HaplotypeDFEStandingVariation/README_DFEUK10K.txt

 qsub -t 1-183 CalculateHaplotypeLengthsSynonymousOnlyCpG.sh
 qsub -t 1-325 CalculateHaplotypeLengthsOnlyCpG.sh

-### The haplotypic lengths can be found on: Data/Plink/HapLengths
+### The haplotypic lengths can be found on: Data/Plink/HapLengths .
+The number of the hap lengths files surrounding non synonymous variants is found on Data/VariantNumberToInclude.txt .
+The number of the hap lengths files surrounding synonymous variants is found on Data/VariantNumberToIncludeSynonymous.txt

 ### GetListOfExonsAwayFromCentromeresTelomeres